AlenaBukilic/research-helper/README.md

    - (If email requested) Sends the email to your provided address
 5. View the final report in the interface
 6. (If email was requested) Check your email inbox for the formatted HTML report

+### Query Clarification

+- **Optional but recommended**: The clarification step helps refine your research query for better results
+- Click "Get Clarifying Questions" to generate 3 targeted questions about your research topic
+- Answering the questions is optional - you can skip them and still run research
+- Your answers are incorporated into the refined query to improve search planning and report quality
+- All clarification interactions are traced under the same trace ID as the main research for unified log management

 ### Email Delivery